Nsayre/nds-docs/guides/Git.rst

 Git hosting services provide notable features such as pull requests, issue tracking, and project management that facilitate project collaboration.

-Most software development with git occurs via a hosting service.
+Most software development with git occurs with the involvement of a hosting service.

 Terminology
 ^^^^^^^^^^^